DarrylNnon/Linux_Server_Hardening/README.md

      * COnfigure log analysis tools for monitoring and regurlar security audit

-  By following this step-by-step guide, i am able to establish a ribust security posture for my linux server in a real-world environment, ensuring that it's well-protected and that security incidents can be detected and responed to promptly
+  By following this step-by-step guide, i am able to establish a robust security posture for my linux server in a real-world environment, ensuring that it's well-protected and that security incidents can be detected and responded to promptly

 This project is licensed under the MIT License - see the LICENSE file for details.